docker/docs/engine/swarm/swarm-tutorial/create-swarm.md

 machines.

 1. Open a terminal and ssh into the machine where you want to run your manager node.
-For example, the tutorial uses a machine named `manager1`.
+For example, the tutorial uses a machine named `manager1`, if you are using Docker Machine, you can run:

     ```bash
     docker-machine ssh manager1